italo-gouveia/testrunner/README.md

 - **Deployment:** Containerize with Docker and set up CI/CD.
 - **Security:**	Add authentication, authorization, and HTTPS.
 - **Readme Doc:** Update Diagrams for sequence/flow, architecture, data models etc.

+## Contributing

+Contributions are welcome!
+Please follow these steps:

+1. Fork the repository.

+2. Create a new branch for your feature or bugfix.

+3. Commit your changes with clear and descriptive messages.

+4. Submit a pull request.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## Contact
+For questions or feedback, please reach out to italogouveiadev@outlook.com.